FY 2018

 reporter

-Terumi Samejima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women's University)
+Terumi Sameshima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women’s University)

 Hideki Sugioka (Associate Professor, Faculty of Regional Management, Fukuchiyama Public University)

-As for high school-university collaboration, there are few examples of initiatives, and it is still in the midst of budding efforts.
-Therefore, at present, it is necessary to accumulate case studies, confirm the achievements and issues at the present stage from the verification, and look at the future vision.
-Therefore, this year, we will first take up two cases of high school-university collaboration, and provide topics about the latest initiatives from the standpoint of high schools and universities.
-In the second half, we would like to have a three-dimensional discussion involving participants.
+There are few examples of collaboration between high schools and universities, and they are still in the early stages of their efforts.
+Therefore, at present, it is necessary to accumulate case studies, confirm the achievements and challenges at the current stage from the verification, and envision the future of Mirai.
+Therefore, this year, we will first take up two examples of high school-university collaboration, and we will ask them to provide topics about the latest initiatives from the standpoint of high schools and universities.
+In the second half, I would like to have a three-dimensional discussion involving the participants.

 Application

-register your email address from the "Apply" button below.
+Please register your e-mail address from the “Apply” button below.

-the "Application Form" URL sent to your registered email address, follow the on-screen instructions, and receive the "Application Completion Email".
+Please access the URL of the “Application Form” sent to your registered email address, enter it according to the instructions on the screen, and receive the “Application Completion Email”.

-pay the participation fee at the convenience store by Friday, November 16, 2018 by the payment slip and invoice that will be mailed.
+Please pay the participation fee at a convenience store by Friday, November 16, 2018 using the payment slip and invoice that will be mailed to you.

-* Each subcommittee has a capacity, so it cannot be changed after the application procedure is completed.
+* Each subcommittee has a fixed number of members, so it cannot be changed after the application procedure is completed.

 * Reception is not available on the day of the event.